 To help sharks, you need to understand them…

 We fear what we don’t understand.

-When Laura first saw a shark underwater 15 years ago she admits that she felt scared.
-This fear drove her to learn more about these animals, and as her knowledge grew her anxiety ceased.
+Laura admits feeling scared when she first saw a shark underwater 15 years ago.
+This fear drove her to learn more about these animals, and as her knowledge grew, her anxiety ceased.

-You’re more likely to win an Oscar than get bitten by a shark, and you’re more likely to be killed by a drink vending machine than the oceans apex predator (something to think about next time your craving a Coke!)
-Know the truth about these animals and you can nip irrational fear in the bud.
+You’re more likely to win an Oscar than get bitten by a shark, and you’re more likely to be killed by a drink vending machine than the ocean apex predator (something to think about next time you crave a Coke!)
+Know the truth about these animals; you can nip irrational fear in the bud.

 And then get up close and personal with sharks yourself.

-Learning about sharks and spending more time with them came hand in hand for Laura.
-The more time Laura spent in the shark’s world, the more she realised they are nothing like how we are taught to view them by the media.
+For Laura, learning about sharks and spending more time with them came hand in hand.
+The more time Laura spent in the shark’s world, the more she realized they are nothing like how we are taught to view them by the media.

-Laura describes sharks as “beautiful, peaceful animals”, and she would know.
-Laura’s favourite diving experience (yep, we made her choose just one) was with one of the supposedly most aggressive sharks in the world, the Tiger Shark, whilst diving in Florida.
-Rather than living up to the hype though, the shark did the exact opposite.
+Laura describes sharks as “beautiful, peaceful animals,” and she would know.
+Laura’s favorite diving experience (yep, we made her choose just one) was with one of the supposedly most aggressive sharks in the world, the Tiger Shark while diving in Florida.
+Rather than living up to the hype, though, the shark did the exact opposite.

 “The skipper of the vessel started pulling up the bait, and I saw there was a beautiful female Tiger Shark following the bait up.
 She was about 7 foot long and she was just gorgeous.
 On her way up, she spotted me on the surface and she turned away from the bait and swam up directly towards me.
 Tiger Sharks don't move very fast in situations like these, so I had a long time to watch her.
 She swam right up to me and "bumped" my camera.
 This is an exploratory move as she was trying to figure out what I was.
 Soon after, the skipper jumped out the water to attend to his guests, and I spent about an hour in the water with this amazing shark. “